Maksasj/dunmorogh/README.md

 # Dunmorogh
-Dunmorogh - simple c++ library, that implements some sorting such as insertion sort, merge sort, gnome sort, as well as introduces new hybrid sorting algortim named **dunmorogh sort**, that combines these three sorting algorithms.
+Dunmorogh - simple c++ library, that implements some sorting algorithms such as insertion sort, merge sort, gnome sort, as well as introduces new hybrid sorting algortim named **dunmorogh sort**, that combines these three sorting algorithms.

 > Note: This repository is not actively maintained, repository where made only for educational purposes.